eduardapontel/tic-tac-toe/README.md

 # Tic-Tac-Toe - Cat vs Dog

 Welcome to Tic-Tac-Toe, where two adorable animals, a cat and a dog, compete for victory!
-Challenge a friend to see who's the winner of Tic-Tac-Toe among the pets!
+Challenge a friend or play against the bot to see who's the winner of Tic-Tac-Toe among the pets!

 ## Game Instructions

 1. Open the [game](https://eduardapontel.github.io/tic-tac-toe/) in your browser.
+2. Choose whether to play against a friend or the bot.
+3. Select your character - Cat or Dog.
-2. The game starts with the Cat always playing first.
+4. The game starts with the Cat always playing first.
+If you choose the Dog, the bot or the other player will make the first move.
-3. Click on an empty cell to place your animal's symbol on the grid.
+5. Click on an empty cell to place your animal's symbol on the grid.
-4. The goal is to get three symbols of your animal in a row (horizontal, vertical, or diagonal) to win.
+6. The goal is to get three symbols of your animal in a row (horizontal, vertical, or diagonal) to win.
-5. The game ends when a player wins or there is a draw.
+7. The game ends when a player wins or there is a draw.

 ## How to Play

+- Choose your opponent or/and character.
 - Click on an empty cell to place your symbol on the grid.
-- The next player does the same.
+- The next player or bot does the same.
 - The game continues until there is a winner or a draw.
 - Restart the game by clicking the "Restart Game" button.

+## New Features

+- **Play Against the Bot**: You can now choose to play against a bot instead of a human opponent.
+- **Character Selection**: Choose whether you want to play as the Cat or the Dog before starting the game.
+Note that the Cat always plays first, so if you choose the Dog, the bot or the other player will start the game.

 ## Technologies Used